5mods/tutorials/5Mods Upload Guidelines.md

 [//]: # (2021-01-24: ikt: Expanded EV rule to more general Emergency content.)
 [//]: # (2021-03-12: Reyser: Added a "Tags" section to include specific guidelines about exclusive and/or confusing tags usage.)
 [//]: # (2021-03-23: ikt: Added section about self-promotion.)
-[//]: # (2021-04-13: Reyser: Added a little clarification about the tags system usage in the top of the "Tags" section to prevent users abusing of the tags system.
+[//]: # (2021-04-13: Reyser: Added a little clarification about the tags system usage at the top of the "Tags" section to prevent users from abusing the tags system.
 Also slightly modified the "This overview is not exhaustive..." text before the "Screenshots" section.)
 [//]: # (2021-04-25: ikt: Added permission revoking explanation.)
-[//]: # (2021-08-21: Reyser: Added a paint job mods clarification "Note" in the bottom of the emergency uploads section.)
+[//]: # (2021-08-21: Reyser: Added a paint job mods clarification "Note" at the bottom of the emergency uploads section.)
 [//]: # (2021-09-13: ikt: Added an exception to allow updated uploaded scripts **if** they provide full transparency.)
 [//]: # (2021-09-23: Reyser: Added a "VERY IMPORTANT" note under the "Mod uploads for FiveM and other platforms" section to add the recent moderation team decision which happened in the #staff-lounge channel on Discord - https://imgur.com/FjJEFQk .)
 [//]: # (2021-10-17: ikt: Change title from "Updated author rules and regulations" to "Upload rules and regulations", since it has been over two years already.)